Breakfast Is a Dangerous Meal

 Breakfast may be the most important meal of the day, but only if we skip it.

+Since Victorian times, we have been told to breakfast like kings and dine like paupers.
 In the wake of his own type 2 diabetes diagnosis, Professor Terence Kealey was given the same advice.
-But Professor Kealey noticed that his glucose levels were unusually high after eating first thing in the morning, whereas if he continued to fast until lunchtime they fell to a normal rate.
-He began to wonder how much evidence there was to support the advice he'd been given - and whether there might be an advantage to not eating breakfast after all.
+He soon noticed that his glucose levels were unusually high after eating first thing in the morning.
+But if he continued to fast until lunchtime they fell to a normal level.
+Professor Kealey began to question how much evidence there was to support the advice he’d been given, and whether there might be an advantage for some to not eating breakfast after all.

-- Where is the current scientific and medical evidence to support the importance of eating breakfast?
+- What is the reliable scientific and medical evidence for eating breakfast?

 The book itself is largely a literature review, which details the studies, agendas, and business of breakfast, which led to that common saying, behind which lurk the food industries.
 I was hoping for a more practical and advisory book, and in the last chapters, practical advice is given.
 The large portion of the book given over to a lit review I guess serves to reassure the reader of the book's authority (or more accurately, ease our certainty that breakfast is important for health, metabolism, etc and make us question at least where this belief originated).